-In this article, we’ll show you how to use Google Analytics to track form submissions in WordPress.
+In this article, we’ll show you exactly how to use Google Analytics to track form submissions in WordPress.

+Google Analytics tracking is a tool many successful business owners use.
 Here are a few benefits of using Google Analytics to track form submissions:

 - Identify which forms get the highest-quality submissions.